Stevens Square, Minneapolis

 Stevens Square (officially Stevens Square-Loring Heights) is the southernmost neighborhood of the Central community in Minneapolis.
-Although one of the densest neighborhoods in Minneapolis today, the land was originally occupied by a few large mansions.
-Today, the area is composed mostly of old brownstone apartment buildings or mansions that have been subdivided into apartments, giving the neighborhood a heavy population density within its small geographical area; a short and wide neighborhood, it is nearly a mile long but only three blocks tall.
-Much of the neighborhood is a National Historic District, and five of the apartments were listed on the National Register of Historic Places in 1993.

 It is bordered on Lyndale Avenue on the west, Franklin Avenue on the south, and Interstates 94 and 35W on the north and east, respectively.
+The portion west of Nicollet Avenue can be referred to as Loring Heights; the portion to the East as Stevens Square.

+Although it is one of the densest neighborhoods in Minneapolis today, Stevens Square-Loring Heights was originally occupied by a few large mansions.
+Today, the area is composed mostly of old brownstone apartment buildings or mansions that have been subdivided into apartments, giving the neighborhood a heavy population density within its small geographical area; a short and wide neighborhood, it is nearly a mile long but only three blocks wide.
+Much of the neighborhood is a National Historic District, and five of the apartment buildings were listed on the National Register of Historic Places in 1993.

 Although Stevens Square faced many of the same challenges which confronted other inner-city neighborhoods through the 1990s, the neighborhood has seen significant increases in safety and average income in recent years.
 These have been attributed both to a successful Neighborhood Revitalization Program and to limited gentrification, with many apartments buildings converted to condominiums or co-ops.